The Lindsey Effect: Is Kerryon Johnson the Next Ronnie Brown?

 USA TODAY Sports

 The summer months are always the toughest months for college football fans.
-They are also one of the best times for writers, bloggers, and reporters as the desire for college football is at a high-water mark while actual news is at annual lows.
+They are also one of the best times for rs, bloggers, and reporters as the desire for college football is at a high-water mark while actual news is at annual lows.
 It’s typically a bad thing if your team finds its way into the news this time of year.

 That hasn’t been the case for Auburn Tiger fans.
 By and large, only good news is coming out of the Plains.
 Auburn secured a commitment from Bo Jackson’s nephew, and the hype surrounding the Tigers is at a pre-2015 fever pitch.
 Or, maybe a pre-2003 fever pitch.